 I am pleased to once again this year feature two guest posts during HBOC (hereditary breast & ovarian cancer) Week.
-This year I have the great privilege of sharing a mother’s and her daughter’s stories.
+This year I have the privilege of sharing a mother’s and her daughter’s stories.
 The first post is by my good friend and fellow advocate and author, Nicki Boscia-Durlester, a cancer survivor whose family history includes a staggering number of cancer diagnoses and deaths.
 The second, soon-to-follow post will feature Nicki’s daughter, Ally, who shares her previvor story.
-Many thanks to Nicki and Ally for their willingness to share their stories at Nancy’s Point.
+Many thanks to Nicki and Ally for their willingness to share their stories with you, my dear readers.

 by Nicki Boscia-Durlester

 One of my earliest childhood memories is of my mother slowly crawling her fingers up our kitchen wall.
 At the time I thought she was playing Itsy Bitsy Spider.
 I would sing along in amusement as she struggled to reach as high as she could.
 I had no idea she was trying to strengthen her right arm, which had been ravaged by a radical mastectomy.
 I was 5 years old.
 At 58 the image is as vivid as that day in late May 1962.

 I had no clue then that my mother and six of her sisters would be diagnosed with hereditary breast and ovarian cancer (HBOC), linked to a BRCA2 gene mutation in my large Italian family.
 Six of the sisters, including my mother, would lose their lives to HBOC.
 Our specific BRCA2 mutation would not be discovered until 1998, after decades of research by the National Institutes of Heath (NIH).
 My family had participated in a study at NIH to identify mutations linking malignancies in large families.